wilkelab/ggtext/README.md

 that require word wrapping.
 Unlike `element_markdown()`, it cannot be used for axis tick labels, and it cannot draw text at arbitary angles, only at fixed orientations corresponding to 0, 90, 180, and 270 degrees.
+In practice, you will usually want to use `element_textbox_simple()` instead of `element_textbox()`, as it sets useful defaults for many parameters not usually defined in ggplot2 themes.

 ``` r
 ggplot(mtcars, aes(disp, mpg)) +